Mac OS Update

 Adaptive Progress

-The percentage jumps realistically, even pausing at notorious bottlenecks like 38% and 92% to increase anxiety.
+The percentage jumps realistically, even pausing at notorious bottlenecks like 38% and 92% to create authentic realism.

 ⚠️

-Press a key combo to flip to a faux panic screen featuring the multilingual “Your computer restarted” message.
+Press a key combo to flip to a faux Awe screen featuring the multilingual “Your computer restarted” message.

 🔁